-With hunting season in full swing in Georgia and South Carolina, ATVs will be used even more during the next few months.
+With hunting season is in full swing in Georgia and South Carolina, ATVs will be used even more during the next few months.
 Similar to hunting, there are certain requirements for operating an ATV depending on which state you are in.

 In South Carolina, it is mandatory to title your ATV, but there is no need to register or provide any proof of liability insurance.
 South Carolina requires anyone under the age of 16 to wear a safety helmet and eye protection at all times.
 They are not allowed to carry a passenger regardless of how many people the ATV is designed to hold.

-In Georgia, if you are planning to use your ATV strictly as an off-road vehicle, then you will not have to register or provide insurance for your vehicle.
+In Georiga, if you are planning to use your ATV strictly as an off-road vehicle, then you will not have to register or provide insurance for your vehicle.
 If the ATV is driven on major roadways, it is considered a motor vehicle and subject to the same rules and guidelines as any other vehicle on those roads.

 Please check in more detail about the regulations of ATVs in your state before operating one.
 Georgia and South Carolina may have different requirements from each other and other states.

 In a lot of instances, passengers are not allowed to ride with someone who is operating an ATV, especially if that someone is a minor.
 That does not mean it does not happen.

 The lack of experience in minor ATV operators makes riding with a passenger that much more dangerous.
 The injuries a passenger gets are often severe.
 Sometimes an accident involving an ATV that is holding a passenger can be worse because of the added weight in the vehicle.